Geodesic Trees and Exceptional Directions in FPP on Hyperbolic Groups: Introduction

 These trees are interesting objects of study in the probability literature.
 There is a geometric motivation as well.
 In the context of geodesic flow on the unit tangent bundle $U\til{M}$ of a complete simply connected manifold $\til M$ of pinched negative curvature, points $\xi \in \partial \til{M}$ parametrize the widely studied \emph{stable manifolds} $\SSS_\xi$ in $U\til{M}$.
 (We typically think of $\til M$ as the universal cover of a closed manifold $M$.)
 Here, $\SSS_\xi \subset U\til{M}$ consists of geodesics $\gamma \subset U\til{M}$ such that $\gamma (\infty) = \xi$.
 Thus, the backward random tree in the direction $\xi$ is the random discrete analog of stable manifolds $\SSS_\xi$.

 For both forward and backward geodesic trees, of particular interest is the behavior of exceptional random directions, i.e.\ random directions which show atypical behavior.
 For example, for the forward tree, recall that in any given direction $\xi$, there is almost surely a unique semi-infinite geodesic.
 However, since the number of directions is uncountable this allows for the existence of random directions where there might be multiple disjoint semi-infinite geodesics.
 Such directions are referred to as \emph{exceptional directions} (a similar notion works for backward trees as well, precise definitions will be given later).

+{A standard theme in probability theory and random geometry is to first study typical events, and then to try and characterize atypical points where these typical events fail.
+Here, the typical event we are dealing with is coalescence of random geodesics.
+In \cite{BM19} we established that coalescence is typical behavior in hyperbolic FPP.
+Thus, atypical behavior is (almost tautologically) non-coalescence of geodesics.
+The study of exceptional directions carried out in this paper systematizes the study of this atypical behavior and fits into this general theme.
+We elaborate on this below in Section~\ref{sec-motvn}.}

-Many natural questions arise: Are there exceptional directions?
+There many natural questions about exceptional directions one can ask.
+Are there exceptional directions?
 How many are there?
 How many disjoint geodesics can there be in an exceptional direction?
 These questions have been investigated in the Euclidean setting but the complete answer has so far been obtained only in the set-up of planar exponential last passage percolation (LPP) model and its scaling limit \emph{the directed landscape}.
 We shall briefly recall the state of the literature in Section \ref{s:lit} below.
 For hyperbolic FPP, under mild conditions on the edge length distribution, we provide an almost complete answer to these questions (see Theorem \ref{thm-omni-intro} for a summary of the statements).
 By way of our proof, we also obtain results of independent interest about the structure of bigeodesics and geodesic trees which significantly strengthens previous results obtained in \cite{benjamini-tessera, BM19}.

 Our results are proved by a combination of probabilistic and geometric arguments, in particular several deep facts about hyperbolic groups and their boundaries are crucially used.
 A principal tool is a random Cannon-Thurston map for the natural embeddings of the forward tree and the backward tree into $\Gamma$ for almost every realization $\omega$ of the random edge lengths.
 The existence of random Cannon-Thurston maps is derived from probabilistic estimates--a new conjunction of geometric and probabilistic methods.
 We have tried to make the paper accessible to a larger audience by recalling, at various stages, the tools that go into it.
 A more detailed discussion on the arguments is provided in Section \ref{sec-org} below.